bcochofel/terraform-azurerm-module-cookiecutter/README.md

-# terraform-module-cookiecutter
+# terraform-azurerm-module-cookiecutter

 [![pre-commit badge][pre-commit-badge]][pre-commit] [![Conventional commits badge][conventional-commits-badge]][conventional-commits] [![Keep a Changelog v1.1.0 badge][keep-a-changelog-badge]][keep-a-changelog] [![MIT License Badge][license-badge]][license]

 # Usage

-Use this repository to create a Terraform module.
+Use this repository to create a Terraform module for AzureRM.
 The `name` should be:

-`terraform-azurerm-<name>`
+`terraform-azurerm-<resource>`

 ```bash
 pip install cookiecutter